anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 16) Verbally say to an Alexa Device, 'Alexa, Discover Devices'
-## The Alexa device should say it discovered the Voice Monkey device
+## The Alexa device should say it discovered the Voice Monkey device, 'Office Echo'

 # In the Alexa App